 The course is for public service executives, senior policy analysts and senior specialists who have briefing experience but want to enhance their skills.

 “Excellent in the way some of the most challenging parts of writing notes were boiled down to clear principles of communications.”

 “Great use of the expertise of the group and feedback.
 The exercises provided much value.”

 “The greatest emphasis was on the idea of planning.”

 “What a great facilitator.
 Extremely credible and experienced.
 I really enjoyed the balance between theory presented and practical exercises.”

 The program is delivered by a highly experienced practitioner.
-David Holdsworth is a former Senior Assistant Deputy Minister and Assistant Secretary to the Cabinet in the Privy Council Office with over thirty years experience briefing Prime Ministers, Ministers and Deputy Ministers.
-During the past ten years as a consultant, he has conducted more than thirty programs in policy writing and briefing in public sector departments and agencies.
+David Holdsworth is a former Senior Assistant Deputy Minister and Assistant Secretary to the Cabinet in the Privy Council Office with over thirty years’ experience briefing Prime Ministers, Ministers and Deputy Ministers.
+During the past eighteen years as a consultant, he has conducted more than 100 programs in policy writing and briefing in public sector departments and agencies.

 During the COVID-19 crisis, all courses will be delivered virtually.

 Please contact us at cgpp-cpmp@uOttawa.ca, phone: 613-796-6100 if you would like to receive a proposal for your organization.